mirwasi/mirwasi.github.io/content/about.md

 description = "Mir Wasi Ahmed"
 +++

-Hi, my name is Wasi and I am a *Software Engineer* based in London.
+Hi, my name is Wasi and I am a *Software Engineer* based in Barking, a small town inside Greater London.

 Outside of work, I have a wide range of interests: including things like linguistics and geography.